cp2mkc0c023760he/2024-Final-Project/README.md

   * Seem to detect different patterns (different best predicted symbols)
   * Require more testing on other symbols to evaluate its performance

-* Creating a dataset is a complex task (missing data, holidays, timezones, etc..)
+* Creating a dataset is a complex task
-* LSTM performs better with only one hidden layer → vanishing/exploding  gradient
 * Feature engineering, since financial data is complex, needs to be researched
 * Classical ML algorithms (improved with XGBoost) might perform better
-  * Initial results of +60% accuracy in test with XGboost and little feature engineering, plus it require less GPU resources (cheaper to train)
 * Any operation become CPU/GPU intensive when dealing with huge datasets and must be optimized
 * Working with git earlier to showcase progress and standardize steps